-If you are transferred from one NHS organisation to another under TUPE your contractual pay and terms and conditions will remain the same.
-Where TUPE doesn’t apply, COSOP should (see the legal details).
+If you are transferred from one NHS organisation to another under TUPE, your contractual pay and terms and conditions will remain the same.
+Where TUPE doesn’t apply, COSOP should (see legal details as set out above).

 Most staff employed in the NHS have the right to be a member of the NHS Pension Scheme.
 Pensions under the NHS Pension Scheme include the retirement pension and early payment of pension on grounds of ill health.